Real vs. Fake Christmas Trees: Which is Better For the Environment?

 Are Real Christmas Trees Better For the Environment?

 Yes, real Christmas trees are more eco-friendly and a better choice for the environment.
 It may feel counter-intuitive, but it's much more sustainable to cut down a real tree each year.
-That’s because most small-scale Christmas tree farms are inherently sustainable, leaving certain sections open for harvesting every year, while keeping other areas roped off to give younger trees a chance to grow.
+That’s because most small-scale Christmas tree farms are inherently sustainable, leaving certain sections open for harvesting every year, while closing others to give younger trees a chance to grow.

-It takes around 7 years to grow an average-sized Christmas tree, and as trees grow, they absorb carbon and use 10x fewer resources than artificial tree factories.
-According to the Association of Christmas Tree Growers, for every tree that is cut down each year, 1 to 3 new seedling trees are planted.
+It takes around 7 years to grow an average-sized Christmas tree, and as trees grow, they provide many environmental benefits.
+According to the National Christmas Tree Association, for every tree that is cut down each year, 1 to 3 new seedlings are planted.

-This rotating cycle ensures that the farmers will have a steady harvest of salable trees every year, but it also provides habitat for wildlife and protects the land from getting used for other purposes.
+This rotating cycle ensures Christmas tree farms will have a steady harvest of salable trees every year, while also providing habitat for wildlife and protecting the land from development.
 In fact, many Christmas tree growers utilize steep hillsides that would otherwise be unsuitable for agricultural activities.

 woman carrying christmas tree